laurentbourgaultroy/data-structure-exercice/README.md

 Right now, a resizable vector and a bunch of tests.

-Future plan -not in it right now- include an old-fashion linked list, a hash map, a heap, and maybe some more exotic data structures like a rope.
+Future plan – not in it right now – include an old-fashion linked list, a hash map, a heap, and maybe some more exotic data structures like a rope.

 ## How to build